bluerobotics/bluerobotics.github.io/brov2-heavy/index.md

 To install the new buoyancy blocks and fairings, you will need the following parts and tools:

+-	16 x Fairing screws that were placed off to the side during disassembly
+-	4 x Fairings with buoyancy installed that were placed off to the side during disassembly
 -	2 x Heavy additional buoyancy blocks
 -	2 x Heavy fairings
 -	1 x Bag of 4 fairing screws
 -	1x #1 Phillips head screwdriver
+-   1x #2 Phillips head screwdriver

 1. Reinstall Original Fairing Blocks onto ROV by installing the screws through the center panels and into the fairings.